 Two factor authentication (2FA) is actually important on all other platform, apart from email, as well.
 A 2FA makes your email and other platforms much more secure and can help prevent hacking or security breaches significantly.
 There are applications that can help with 2FA as well.

 An efficient digital platform can only bring maximum results if it is integrative.
 All tools and applications that you are going to introduce through this IT transformation initiative, should be easily integrable with existing systems as well as any other tools you may have to adopt in the future.

-Unless your digital platform is integrative, it loses out on a lot of critical effects, including employee productivity, the ease of real-time tracking of workflow and timelines and more.
-Not having an integrative platform also makes the system a lot more complex and increases the costs of maintenance.
+Unless your digital platform is integrative, it loses out on a lot of critical impacts, including employee productivity, the ease of real-time tracking of workflow and timelines, and more.
+Not having an integrative platform also makes the system a lot more complex and increases the cost of maintenance.
 In fact, the best solution in this case, is having a platform with most of the features integrated within it.
-A comprehensive platform can give you all the benefits your organization needs without having to go for multiple tools and apps for different functions.
+A comprehensive platform can give you all the benefits your organization needs without having to go to multiple tools and apps for different functions.